Wellington East Girls' College: History

 Wellington East Girls' College was built on reserve land bordering Wellington College in 1925, to cope with the demand for female education in Wellington at the time.
 By the end of the First World War, there were over 800 pupils at Wellington Girls’ High School (now Wellington Girls' College) in Thorndon, and teaching became severely hampered by the overcrowding – so much so that rooms in nearby houses were rented out to use as classrooms.
 Miss A. M. Batham, who had served on the staff at Wellington Girls' for 22 years and would be the first Headmistress of Wellington East, petitioned the Board of Governors repeatedly until it was agreed that a new school would be founded on the other side of the city.
 The school was originally named Mt Victoria Girls College but was changed to avoid confusion with Victoria University of Wellington, which was called Victoria University College at the time.

 The school celebrates Founders Day annually on 15 September and held a 90th reunion on the date in 2015.

+On 24 September 2024, the school was evacuated after receiving an email threat.